-The vision for the Green Harbors Project, which started in Boston, encompasses the stewardship of the water flowing from the upland watersheds, through the harbor, and out to Stellwagen bank.
-Using a whole system approach, the sites on the map follow the course of the rivers, the coastal salt marshes, and water quality within the harbor itself.
+Having been initiated in Boston, the Green Harbors Project’s (GHP) vision encompasses the stewardship of the water flowing from the upland watersheds to through the harbor and out to Stellwagen Bank.
+Using a whole system approach, the sites on the map (below) follow the course of the rivers, the coastal salt marshes and water quality within the harbor itself.

 Click on a map icon to learn more about each site.

 View Green Harbors Project (GHP) in a larger map

 The GHP restoration efforts strive to recognize and incorporate the traditional ecological knowledge of native communities, both locally and globally.
 This approach has included our participation in the building of an educational fish weir on Thompson Island in the spring of 2010.
 Thompson Island was historically a summer fishing site for local native communities and is a convergence point for three main rivers: the Neponset, the Charles and the Mystic Rivers.

 Traditional ecological knowledge (TEK) is a holistic set of observations, stories and traditions that are passed along from generation to generation.
 One primary aim of TEK is to maximize the sustainability of local resources; and this is exactly what Dr. Frankic wanted to mimic when initiating the GHP.
 She envisioned the establishment of a holistic scientific approach when working to restore shellfish, salt marsh and eelgrass beds.